Nalu.SharpState

 var workflow = new DoorWorkflow(factory);

-var result = workflow.Start(new DoorContext());
+var result = workflow.Start(new DoorContext(), resolver);

 result.Should().BeSameAs(actor);